-- 1. Calculate average of absorbance readings for each standard (ST1 ST5).
-Create a standard curve by plotting the mean absorbance for each standard on the Y-axis against the concentration (in μ M) on the X-axis and perform a simple linear regression fitting of the standard curve. - 2.
-Find concentration of each metabolite in each well using the formula of linear regression of the standard curve. - 3.
-Calculate the average of four Sample Blanks (BL UNK1-4).
-The obtained value represents unspecific signal of the stabilized extracts. - 4.
+- 1. Calculate the average of the absorbance readings for each standard (ST1-ST5).
+Create a standard curve by plotting the mean absorbance for each standard on the y-axis against the concentration (in $\mu$ M) on the x-axis and perform a simple linear regression fitting of the standard curve. - 2.
+Find the concentration of each metabolite in each well using the formula of linear regression of the standard curve. - 3.
+Calculate the average of four sample blanks (BL UNK1-4).
+The obtained value represents an unspecific signal of the stabilized extracts. - 4.
 Calculate the average of duplicates of each stabilized sample extract (UNK). - 5.
-Calculate the average of duplicates of the stabilized Positive Control and multiply by 10 to obtain the concentration (μ M) of NAD+ and NADH metabolite in the original 150 μ L of Positive Control. - 6.
-Correct the obtained concentrations in stabilized sample extracts for the Sample Blank value (calculated in step 3) and multiply by 10 to obtain the concentration (μ M) of NAD+ or NADH metabolite in the original blood sample (see the details on page 16).
+Calculate the average of duplicates of the stabilized Positive control and multiply by 10 to obtain the concentration ( $\mu$ M) of NAD+ and NADH metabolite in the original 150 $\mu$ L of Positive control. - 6.
+Correct the obtained concentrations in stabilized sample extracts for the sample blank value (calculated in step 3) and multiply by 10 to obtain the concentration ( $\mu$ M) of NAD+ or NADH metabolite in the original blood sample (see details on page 16).
 If NAD+ stabilized extracts have been additionally diluted, the concentration must be multiplied by the additional dilution factor.